 - Motor coordination: dancing in couples is one of the best activities, as well as sports.
 You can also try signing with your non-dominant hand.

 2) Limbic system area

 - Emotions: see how good you are at identifying the feelings associated with facial expressions.
 Activities like yoga and meditation, and biofeedback-based games, can be very powerful to help us improve our emotional intelligence.

 - Memory: maybe the easiest tricks are to categorize things (so instead of trying to remember we need to do 8 things we structure them in 3–4 groups) and to visualize fun connections (for instance, if you want to remember that you are meeting a friend in the corner of Powell and Market streets, you could visualize Colin Powell buying a tomato at an organic market).
 You can also read about a very powerful memory technique that has been used since classic Greece.

 3) Neocortex area

-– Executive function (planning, problem-solving,…): solve any complex real-world problem.
-Maybe help a local nonprofit fundraise, or plan the next holiday vacation if it is not too stressful…or help your kid do his/ her math homework
+- Executive function (planning, problem-solving,…): solve any complex real-world problem.
+Maybe help a local nonprofit fundraise, or plan a new holiday vacation, or help your kid do his/ her math homework.